 And you are planning to set up an online business that will require your business-related transactions to work well on digital platforms.

-The result is?
+What the result is?
 Opening a bank account or bank-like account is actually indispensable.
-If you are going to think about the banking system in Hong Kong and pick a business-friendly banking partner, some options to put in your shortlist should be HSBC, DBS Hong Kong, Citibank, and so forth.
-Take your reference to BBCIncorp’s Online Banking Tool to simplify your choice!
+If you are going to think about the banking system in Hong Kong and pick a business-friendly banking partner.

-For some nationals, Hong Kong banks do apply stringent conditions for the eligibility of opening their corporate bank accounts.
-The nationality of your company’s directors, shareholders, and beneficial owners are under the scope of examination as well.
+For some nationals, Hong Kong banks apply stringent conditions for the eligibility of opening their corporate bank accounts.
+The nationality of your company’s directors, shareholders, and beneficial owners should be under examination as well.

 3.3.
 Lookup for a license

-NOT all businesses in Hong Kong are required to apply for a business license.
-Depending upon your choice of business activity, you may have to obtain a proper license or permit to legally run your online business in Hong Kong.
+A business license doesn’t apply to all businesses in Hong Kong.
+Depending upon your choice of business activity, you may have to get a proper license or permit to run your online business.

 Any license or permit is required for your business line in Hong Kong?
-Take a look at this blog to find out the answer.
+Read this blog to find out the answer.

 3.4.
 Decide on your marketplace